 Hualapai Ranch - Hualapai Ranch offers a wild west experience with cowboys, western shows, opportunities to go horseback riding and old fashioned western meals.
 You can stay overnight at the ranch.
 You can also stay at the ranch, for corporate retreats and group experiences.
 Inquire via their website.

 Hualapai Lodge - the lodge is located in Peach Springs, capital of the Hualapai Tribe.
-Hualapai Lodge has rooms ranging to $120.
 It has a lobby with large fireplace, clean and basic rooms.
 The Diamond Creek Café offers American foods, including hamburgers and sandwiches along with specialties such as Hualapai tacos.
 They have a pool and gym, laundry facilities.
 Address: 900 Rte.
 66, Peach Springs, AZ, USA.
-Phone: 928/769-2230 or 888/255-9550

 It's Worth the Price

-After visiting Grand Canyon West and the Hualapai people, peering over the canyon's edge and experiencing the thrill of flying in to the airstrip over beautiful Arizona canyonlands, I have to say the prices, which appear high on first glance, are worth it when you consider the importance of tourism to the Hualapai people.
+After visiting Grand Canyon West and the Hualapai people, peering over the canyon's edge and experiencing the thrill of flying into the airstrip over beautiful Arizona canyon lands, I have to say the prices, which appear high on first glance, are worth it when you consider the importance of tourism to the Hualapai people.
 The Skywalk and the tourist facilities at Grand Canyon West represent the dreams of the Tribe for a financially secure future.
 All the Tribe has are these beautiful lands.
 In order to make money, this impoverished Tribe must find a way to use the land.
 They have chosen to open their lands and hospitality to the world and thus ensure a future for themselves and their children.
-In my book, a visit to the unusual Grand Canyon West is a good addition to a Southwest vacation.